Available languages (partly under construction!):

 VPM: Pinball Multiple Arcade Machine Emulator homepage

 Worth and recommended to read: Pinball at Wikipedia

 A short note about Future Pinball (FP): this is a pinball emulation software, like VP, but different and completely incompatible to it.
-You can find the same tables created for VP and FP in the Visual Pinball Desktop and Future Pinball Tables download sections at VPForums (or other sites), but have to use the correct software for each, either VP or FP!
+You can find the same pinball tables, created for VP or FP, in the Visual Pinball Desktop and Future Pinball Tables download sections at VPForums (or other sites), but have to use the correct software for each, either VP or FP!
 You can easily distinguish the table types by the file extensions, once they are uncompressed: